‘I wondered what I’d done wrong in life,’ says man next to passenger who opened plane door on flight - Local News 8

 Seoul, South Korea (CNN) — Think you always get the bad seat when taking a flight?
 Then spare a thought for Lee Yoon-jun.

-The passenger he was sat next to on a recent Asiana Airlines flight allegedly opened the plane’s emergency door – while it was still in the air.
+The passenger he was seated beside on a recent Asiana Airlines flight allegedly opened the plane’s emergency door – while it was still in the air.

 “I just felt the horror of death.
 I thought, I’m going to die.
 This is it, this is the end for me,” recalls Lee of his hair-raising experience on what was supposed to be a routine less-than-one-hour flight from Jeju to Daegu in South Korea last month.